Skip to content

 • What should lawmakers do to address your concerns?

-Tips for planning an effective lawmaker meeting or event
+Tips for a great lawmaker meeting or event

 Get ready for your meeting, keeping in mind a few simple dos and don’ts: